simeoncloud/IntuneAppBuilder/README.md

 # IntuneAppBuilder

-Package and deploy MSI and Win32 application packages (.intunewin) to Microsoft Intune with this cross-platform tool and SDK.
+Package MSI and Win32 application packages as .intunewin format to Microsoft Intune with this cross-platform tool.

 ## Overview